The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 Montane Forest

-The Ngorongoro Crater receives a large amount of rain each year.
+The Ngorongoro Crater receives substantial rainfall each year.

-The crater wall is covered with thick forest and a few places, with euphorbia.
+The crater wall is covered with thick forest, and in a few places with euphorbia.

 This area is home to leopards to hide, so during your descent to the crater, don’t forget to wander around.